op3n-tor/WAC/README.md

 # WAC
-WAC (Wireless Automatic Connector) is an open source program which is using to connect wifi wpa or wpa-2psk quickly and easily.
+WAC (Wireless Automatic Connector) is an open source program which is using to connect ethernet, wifi wpa or wpa-2psk quickly and easily.

 # How to run?